 The numerical scheme we use is the Chebyshev-tau method in the streamfunction and vorticity formulation of the Navier-Stokes equations.
 We use the $3/2$ rule to remove the dealiasing error.
 The number of Gauss--Lobatto collocation points is $65^2$.
-The boundary condition is numerically satisfied by using the influence matrix method \citep{peyret02}.
+The boundary condition is numerically satisfied by using the influence matrix method \cite{peyret02}.
 Because of the well-known loss of the rank of the influence matrix, we need to set the vorticity to zero at four collocation points on the boundary (in addition to the corner points).
 We follow the choice of the four points proposed in \cite{ep89}, namely the nearest collocation points to the corner points on the lid and bottom wall.
 The time marching scheme is semi-implicit.
-Specifically, we use the second-order Adams-Bashforth method for the nonlinear term and the second-order backward differentiation for the viscous term, which is known as AB/BDI2 scheme \citep{peyret02}.
+Specifically, we use the second-order Adams-Bashforth method for the nonlinear term and the second-order backward differentiation for the viscous term, which is known as AB/BDI2 scheme \cite{peyret02}.
 The time-step value is $\Delta t = 1.0\times 10^{-3}$.

-We numerically simulate the flow for Reynolds numbers from $Re=14000$ to $Re=16000$ in steps of $50$.
-For each $Re$, we start the simulation with the zero velocity field and continue it up to time $T_s \gg 1$ when the flow reaches a statistically stationary state to avoid initial transients.
+We numerically simulate the flow for the Reynolds numbers from $Re=14000$ to $Re=16000$ in steps of $50$.
+For each $Re$, we start the simulation with the zero velocity field and continue until time $T_s \gg 1$ when the flow reaches a statistically stationary state to avoid initial transients.
 Then we start to analyse the flow for $T_s \le t \le T_s + \tilde{t}$.
 Their values are $T_s = 5000 = 2500 (L / U)$ and $\tilde{t}$ varying from $200 = 100 (L / U)$ to $10000 = 5000(L/U)$.
 In Table \ref{table:param}, we list numerical parameters for three representative Reynolds numbers.
-The convergence study is done for $Re = 15000$ and $Re=16000$ by increasing the collocation points to $129^2$ or $257^2$ and halving the time step $\Delta t$ to check that the results do not change.
+The convergence study is carried out for $Re = 15000$ and $Re=16000$ by increasing the collocation points to $129^2$ or $257^2$ and halving the time step $\Delta t$ to verify that the results do not change.

-As a global fluid mechanical quantity, we consider the kinetic energy
+As a global fluid mechanical quantity, we consider the kinetic energy,